GauravDhuri/missingskill-learning/flutter/flutter.md

 ### <span class="header3">Stateless Widgets</span>

-Stateless widgets are widgets that do not change or will not change in the future.
+<span class="highlight">Stateless widgets are widgets that do not change or will not change in the future</span> .
 They only run once when the app is created.
 Basically, something like a Text field that will not change over time.

 ### <span class="header3">Stateful Widgets</span>

-Stateful widgets are widget that can change over time.
+<span class="highlight">Stateful widgets are widget that can change over time</span> .
 It is a dynamic in nature.
 These widget hold the state i.e information.
 When the state of the widget changes the UI is rebuilt again, something like checkbox which can have two states, checked and unchecked.

 # <span class="header">Flutter Layout</span>